-The individual requirements of each student is at the core of all decision making.
+The individual requirements of each student are at the core of all decision-making.

 For girls in Years 7 and 8 who experience some challenges in their learning, we offer additional English and Mathematics classes that focus on skill development and mastery.
 The girls all complete the same course but it may be at a different pace or may include differing support materials.
-Adolescent girls don’t like to be seen as different so it is important that we are sensitive to this and seek to nurture each girl’s self-esteem.
+Adolescent girls don’t like to be seen as different, so we must be sensitive to this and seek to nurture each girl’s self-esteem.
 For this reason, we take an inclusive approach when offering assistance.

 Girls in Years 9-12 are provided with the support they need to achieve their maximum level in consultation with LEC staff, in small group and one-on-one sessions as well as within their classes.
 Our approach is an inclusive one that ensures girls continue to feel comfortable and connected with their peers.